 The Early Middle College (EMC) model has been successful in magnets around the nation.
 EMC programs are five year programs, tied to a local university and/or community college, where students graduate with an Associate Degree (or equivalent credits).
 Students graduating from EMC programs may go directly from high school to careers in various fields, or directly into college as sophomores or juniors.
-Santa Rita's proximity to Governing Board Approved 7/15/14.
-Revised as per Governing Board Recommendations at Santa Rita could serve as a receiver for the middle school program at Dodge.
+Santa Rita's proximity to Pima Community College, its current Dual-Credit program, and its location on the Southeast side (approx. 20-25 minutes by bus from Tucson's south side), are positive attributes that should be explored.
+An EMC program at Santa Rita could serve as a receiver for the middle school program at Dodge.